Babar: King of the Elephants: Plot

 Babar is welcomed back to the Great Forest, where he reunites with his old friend Cornelius and the rest of the elephants.
 Meanwhile, Lord Rataxes, the leader of the rhinoceroses, mobilizes his forces in preparation for war against the elephants.
 Babar devises a plan to stop the war: he paints monster faces on the backsides of elephants and has them walk backwards in their approach towards the enemy.
 The plan succeeds in forcing the rhinoceros troops to retreat in fear, and Babar then has Arthur apologize to the abandoned Rataxes for offending the rhinoceroses, thus restoring peace to the jungle.
 For his brilliant idea and bravery, Babar is asked to be the new King of the Elephants; he agrees on the condition that Celeste be his Queen, which she accepts.

 As King, Babar is keen to introduce Western civilization to the elephants by building a City of the Elephants.
-He brings in Madame - along with loads of supplies on the backs of camels - to the Great Forest, and together with the rest of the elephants they build huts with thatched roofs for residences, as well as other common city buildings such as a hospital, a theatre, and a courthouse.
+He brings in Madame — along with loads of supplies on the backs of camels — to the Great Forest, and together with the rest of the elephants they build huts with thatched roofs for residences, as well as other common city buildings such as a hospital, a theatre, and a courthouse.
 As they are establishing roles for all of the animal citizens within their new city, Celeste reveals to Babar that she is pregnant; she later gives birth to triplets Flora, Pom, and Alexander.
 Problems eventually begin to arise in the City of the Elephants, including Madame being bitten by a cobra while protecting Zephir, Cornelius being struck unconscious by a fallen beam when his hut catches fire, and Alexander nearly getting eaten by a crocodile when the family go on a picnic.
-That night, Babar's troubles manifest in a nightmare in which he is threatened by a visit from the wicked goddess Misfortune, and other demon animals representing (in the order that they appear) despair, fear, sickness, anger, stupidity, and discouragement, and rescued by elephant angels representing, for instance, courage, happiness, health, and love.
+That night, Babar's troubles manifest in a nightmare in which he is threatened by a visit from the wicked goddess-riding demon gazelle Misfortune, and other demon animals representing (in the order that they appear) despair, fear, sickness, anger, stupidity, and discouragement, and rescued by elephant angels representing, for instance, courage, happiness, health, and love.
 He dreams that Flora is the spirit of love ("I am Love, and I am here, to show you joy and peace.
 Now, good things will come to you, and bring you happiness...").
 Flora awakens him the next morning, and when she does, he discovers that both Cornelius and Madame are well on their way to recovering from their respective ordeals.
 The elephants rejoice in the completion of their beautiful new city, for which Babar proposes a new name: Celesteville, named after Celeste.